IMdAslaM/YouTube-Data-Harvesting-and-Warehousing/README.md

 # YouTube-Data-Harvesting-and-Warehousing
 Project Summary: Scrapping the channel's data from youtube, by connecting to youtube's API.
-Storing the data in MongoDB in form of Collections.
-Taking data from MongoDB and converting it to Pandas dataframe to insert the data to SQL in the form table.
-Now we can analyse the channel's data in SQL.
+Storing the data in MongoDB in the form of Collections.
+Taking data from MongoDB and converting it to Pandas dataframe to insert the data to SQL database in the form table.
+Now we can analyse the channel's data from SQL database.

 Please find the below detailed explanation of this Project.